CAD in Patients at Risk of Reinfarction

 Consistent with the use of an additional antithrombotic, the risk of modified ISTH major bleeding was significantly higher in patients receiving rivaroxaban 2.5 mg bid plus aspirin versus aspirin alone, although there were no significant increases in the risks of fatal bleeding or ICH.
 History of MI did not significantly affect the increase in bleeding risk associated with rivaroxaban 2.5 mg bid plus aspirin versus aspirin alone.

 So, is Peter right to worry?
 Overall, patients with CAD who have already experienced an MI do have a high risk of recurrent ischaemic events and, should they have another event, have a poor prognosis.
-However, as shown in the COMPASS study, rivaroxaban 2.5 mg bid plus aspirin offers a new approach to reducing the risk of these events with a consistent effect in patients with a history of MI and those who have not had an event.
+However, as shown in the COMPASS study, rivaroxaban 2.5 mg bid plus aspirin offers an approach to reducing the risk of these events with a consistent effect in patients with a history of MI and those who have not had an event.
 Furthermore, as Professor Sonia Anand explains in the video below,